PrefectHQ/prefect/docs/tutorials/advanced-mapping.md

 - `create_db`: creates a new `"XFILES"` table if one does not already exist
 - `insert_episode`: inserts dialogue into the `"XFILES"` table

-As before, we tag each task with `"db"` so that we can throttle database connections when we actually run the flow.
+As before, we tag each task with `"db"` so that we can throttle database connections when we actually run the flow (strictly speaking, this isn't necessary for a `sqlite3` database, we will still include it for the sake of illustration).

 ```python